neondatabase/postgresql_anonymizer/docs/INSTALL.md

 > This is the recommended way to install the extension

 _Step 0:_ Add the [PostgreSQL Official RPM Repo] to your system.
-It shouldb be something like:
+It should be something like:

 ```console